Parliamentary Examiners

-The Parliamentary Examiners are a group of legal experts charged with deciding whether a bill placed before the Parliament of the United Kingdom is a public, private or hybrid bill.
+The parliamentary examiners are a group of legal experts charged with deciding whether a bill placed before the Parliament of the United Kingdom is a public, private or hybrid bill.

 History

-The examiners have existed since approximately 1315, when the position of Clerk of the Parliaments was established during the Edward II.
+The examiners have existed since approximately 1315, when the position of clerk of the parliaments was established during the reign of Edward II.
 The clerk was nominated by the king to serve as a "special deputy" and tasked with reading out the titles of bills and the responses from Parliament.
 The clerk convened a group of legal experts, examiners, to assist him with these tasks.

-The Clerk of the Parliaments Act 1824 defined the examiners’ duties for the first time in statute, and the Act is still in force and binding on current examiners.
+The Clerk of the Parliaments Act 1824 defined the examiners’ duties for the first time in statute, and the act is still in force and binding on current examiners.

 Formally, examiners only receive a wage of 12 shillings a year.

 Role

 The modern role of the examiners is generally to decide whether a bill is a public bill or a hybrid bill.
 Examples of hybrid bills have been those to construct the Channel Tunnel, the Dartford–Thurrock crossing (the Dartford Crossing), create the London Passenger Transport Board and to build Crossrail.